johnphilipdp/vue-cli/docs/guide/deployment.md

 ### Netlify

-1. On Netlify, setup up a new project from GitHub with the following settings:
+1. On Netlify, setup a new project from GitHub with the following settings:

     - **Build Command:** `npm run build` or `yarn build`
     - **Publish directory:** `dist`